DamianZaremba/damianzaremba.co.uk/content/_posts/2010-12-07-system-activity-reporter.markdown

 xvdc 0.91 12.16 10.53 109676480 95014488
 {% endhighlight %}

-The above output is avg history since last boot, now if your debugging a current issue on the system this probably isin't helpful to you so lets get the current values at 2 second intervals instead:
+The above output is avg history since last boot, now if your debugging a current issue on the system this probably isn't helpful to you so lets get the current values at 2 second intervals instead:

 {% highlight bash %}
 [root@xxx ~]# iostat -d 2